Firmware Compilation Guide

 Important Safety Notice

-To ensure stable system operation, please strictly adhere to the following firmware usage principles:
+To ensure system stability, please adhere to the following firmware usage principles:

-- Firmware Compilation Consistency: The Klipper firmware must be compiled by the host machine you are currently using.
-Using firmware compiled by others or with mismatched versions may lead to unforeseen system failures.
+- Firmware Compilation Consistency: The Klipper firmware must be compiled using the host machine you are currently using.
+Using firmware compiled by others or with mismatched versions could lead to unpredictable system failures.

-- Hardware Platform Specification: It is strongly recommended to use standard host machine hardware.
-Avoid using devices modified unofficially (e.g., certain TV boxes, WiFi dongles, or specific models of Redmi devices), as these may pose compatibility and stability risks.
+- Hardware Platform Specification: It is strongly recommended to use standard host hardware.
+Avoid using unofficially modified devices (e.g., certain set-top boxes, WiFi sticks, or specific Redmi device models), as these may pose compatibility and stability risks.

-- Virtualization Environment Limitation: It is not recommended to run the host system in a virtual machine, as this may introduce performance and real-time interference, affecting print quality.
+- Virtualization Environment Limitations: Running the host system in a virtual machine is not recommended, as it may introduce performance and real-time interference, affecting print quality.

 -

-Katapult/HIDMode- Function: Both modes offer the same functionality, enabling contactless flashing (updating firmware directly via the host machine without removing the SD card).
+Katapult/HIDMode- Function: Both modes have the same function, enabling contactless flashing (update firmware directly via the host machine without inserting/removing a memory card).

-HIDis the Bootloader used by FLY onboard host machines, which is essentially the same asKatapult. - Important Note: When using
+HIDis the Bootloader used by FLY's onboard host machine, essentially identical toKatapult. - Important Note: When using

-Katapult, if the motherboard becomes unresponsive after flashing incorrect firmware, locate the reset button on the motherboard and quickly double-click it twice to re-enterKatapultmode for re-flashing.
+Katapult, if flashing incorrect firmware causes the motherboard to become unresponsive, locate the reset button on the motherboard and quickly double-click it to re-enterKatapultmode for flashing again.

 -

-- Advantage: This method is highly fault-tolerant.
-If an incorrect flash occurs, you can retry by re-flashing the SD card, without worrying about "bricking" the motherboard.
+- Advantage: This method is fault-tolerant.
+If you accidentally flash incorrect firmware, you can simply re-burn the memory card and try again, without worrying about "bricking" the motherboard.

 Firmware Compilation Guide